 Removal of excessive earwax can be an important and often necessary service for optimal hearing health.
 Our highly trained audiologists use a variety of methods to remove earwax.
 These techniques include: manual curettage, irrigation, and microsuction.

-Our ears produce and oil called cerumen to protect the skin in the ear canal.
+Our ears produce an oily substance called "cerumen" to protect the skin in the ear canal.
 Cerumen mixes with dead skin, dust, and other debris to form earwax.
 Usually, earwax works itself out of the ear without our help.
-However, in some cases ears get blocked by this wax.
+However, in some cases, ears can become blocked or impacted by this wax.
 This can be due to an overproduction of cerumen, the shape of the ear canal (e.g. small diameter or sharp bend), or by putting things into our ear that pushes and packs wax in deeper (e.g. Q-tips).

 Common symptoms of an ear blocked with wax include:

 - Uncomfortable feeling of fullness in the ear

 - Tinnitus (ringing or buzzing noise in the ear)